As Google Advances Its Interests, It Serves As Huawei Emissary To U.S.

 Last month, citing national security concerns, the Trump administration added Huawei to a list of banned entities.
 American companies — from mobile providers to chipmakers like Intel and Qualcomm — will not be allowed to do business with Huawei.
 That's because, according to U.S. officials, the company's technology could be used for surveillance.
 If a resolution isn't reached, Liang says, Huawei will have to build its own software, which would be "difficult."

+In an email, a Google spokesperson says, "Like other U.S. companies, we're engaging with the Department of Commerce to ensure we're in full compliance with its requirements and temporary license.
+Our focus is protecting the security of Google users on the millions of existing Huawei handsets in the U.S. and around the world today and going forward."

-Liang says he does not know the details of the talks.
-In an email, a Google spokesperson says the company is engaging with the Commerce Department to ensure Google is in "full compliance" with the new rules.
-The company declined to say if its talks with the government have included directly or indirectly advocating for the ability to support future Huawei devices.
+The company declined to say whether its talks with the government have included directly or indirectly advocating for the ability to support future Huawei devices.

 NPR interviewed several former senior officials at Commerce and the White House who are concerned that a private company, governed by its own self-interests, is advocating for a foreign partner that has been officially blacklisted for security concerns.